georgemilas/ecogallery/readme.md

 ## Project structure and some details
-The solution folder consists of several projects :
+The solution folder consists of several projects:
-1) GalleryLib - This is a library containing the main logic for the solution.
+1) GalleryLib - This is a library containing most of the logic for the solution.
     * model folder: data models
     * service folder: main business logic
     * database: all database scripts, tables, stored procs, indeces etc.